The General Data Protection Regulation took effect on May 25, 2018. Here’s what you need to know.

 What’s the Main Takeaway?

-ActiveCampaign customers can continue to confidently use our platform in the knowledge that we have rolled out a new Data Privacy Addendum (DPA) to the ActiveCampaign Terms of Service that takes the invalidation of the Privacy Shield framework by the Court of Justice for the European Union (CJEU) into account.
+ActiveCampaign customers can continue to confidently use our platform in the knowledge that we have rolled out a new Data Processing Addendum (the “DPA”) to the ActiveCampaign Terms of Service that takes the invalidation of the Privacy Shield framework by the Court of Justice for the European Union (the “CJEU”) into account.

 What Happened to Privacy Shield?